Say No at Work Without Feeling Guilty (or Over-Explaining)

 2. Offer an Alternative (If You Want To):

-Only if it’s actually helpful—like suggesting another team member who might have availability.
+Only if it is genuinely helpful, such as suggesting another team member..
 But don’t feel obligated to do this every time.

 3. Use Neutral Language:

-Avoid words that sound overly apologetic.
-“Unfortunately, I just can’t right now” keeps things firm without being harsh.
+Avoid overly apologetic words.
+“Unfortunately, I can’t right now” keeps things clear.

 4. Practise the Pause:

-Instead of immediately saying yes, get comfortable with phrases like, “Let me check my schedule and get back to you.”
-This buys you time to assess whether you actually want to take it on.
+Get comfortable saying, “Let me check my schedule and get back to you.”
+This creates space before answering and buys you time to consider whether you actually want to take it on.

 5. Recognise That No is a Complete Sentence: